SharePoint/sp-dev-docs/docs/sp-add-ins/update-add-in-web-components-in-sharepoint.md

     Notice also that the  **BeginVersion** attribute is not used in any of the **VersionRange**s.
 This is because the default value for the  **BeginVersion** attribute is 0.0.0.0, and that is the value that you want because you want all upgrade actions applied to every instance of the add-in that is earlier than the version that is specified in the **EndVersion** attribute.

      **Important**   The **VersionRange** element determines only which versions of the Feature the upgrades are applied to.
-It does not determine which versions of the add-in get a notification that an update is available—the notification is triggered only by the add-in version number.
+It does not determine which versions of the add-in get a notification that an update is available???the notification is triggered only by the add-in version number.
 Within 24 hours of a new version of the add-in being available in the organization's add-in catalog or the Office Store, every installed instance of the add-in, regardless of version, has the notification that an update is available appear on its tile in the **Site Contents** page.
 The **VersionRange** does not affect the new version number of the newly upgraded Feature or the newly updated add-in.
 Those two numbers are always changed to the latest version number, regardless of what version range the Feature was in before the upgrade.
 This provides another good reason to avoid using a **BeginVersion** attribute.
 The **BeginVersion** attribute can be used to block some upgrade actions from ever occurring on some add-in instances.
 But it cannot block the Feature or add-in versions from being raised to the latest version.
 So the use of a **BeginVersion** attribute could create a situation in which two instances of your add-in could have the same add-in version number and the same add-in web Feature version number, but have different components in their add-in webs.

 ## Verify deployment of add-in web components
 <a name="VerifyDeployAppWebComp"> </a>